jackkwong/JKDesignable/README.md

 # JKDesignable
-Series of handy IBDesignables for default ios UI components
+Series of handy IBDesignables for default ios UI components to reduce need to code UI

 Features to include: